Dyserth

 Dyserth (Diserth) is a village, community and electoral ward in Denbighshire, Wales.
 Its population at the 2011 United Kingdom census was 2,269 and was estimated by the Office for National Statistics as 2,271 in 2019.
 It lies within the historic county boundaries of Flintshire.
 Features include quarrying remains, waterfalls and the mountain Moel Hiraddug.
 Its railway line, once part of the London and North Western Railway, finally closed in 1973 and is now a footpath.

+The village lies on the A5151 road, which links Rhuddlan and Holywell.
+The nearest major settlements are the coastal towns of Rhyl and Prestatyn.

 Overview

-Dyserth is mentioned in the Domesday book of 1086, listed in the Hundred of Ati's Cross and within Cheshire:
+Dyserth is mentioned in the Domesday Book of 1086, listed in the Hundred of Ati's Cross and within Cheshire:

+In the Middle Ages, Dyserth was the centre of the commote of Prestatyn, in the cantref of Tegeingl.
+Here, 1 km west of the present village, was Bodrhyddan Hall, occupied by the Conwy family, one of the most powerful noble families of North Wales.
+According to the antiquary Edward Lhuyd, the poet, scholar and priest Dafydd Ddu o Hiraddug (died around 1370) was buried in Dyserth church.